-Sanctions are intended to punish misconduct by a supervised bank.
+Sanctions are intended to punish misconduct by a supervised bank and serve as a deterrent to the bank concerned and also to the whole banking sector.
 Sanctioning proceedings can be initiated not only during on-going breaches but also after the breach has ceased, as long as the limitation period is respected.

 Allocation of sanctioning tasks

 The ECB can impose pecuniary penalties on significant banks that breach directly applicable Union law or ECB decisions or regulations.

 In the event of breaches of national law implementing EU directives, breaches committed by natural persons or when a non-pecuniary penalty has to be imposed, the ECB may request the relevant NCA to open the appropriate proceedings.
 The NCA conducts these proceedings and decides on the resulting penalties in accordance with applicable national law.